GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 ## The old guide {: #former-guide }

-Previously, the Chrome Extension Getting Started tutorial was a basic extension example that would change the background color of the current page by clicking on a button in the extension popup.
+Previously, the Chrome Extension Getting Started tutorial was a very basic extension example that would change the background color of the current page by clicking on a button in the extension popup.
 It also included an options page where you could pick one of four colors.

-The thought was to teach a variety of core extension concepts and development workflow in a single tutorial while also providing a real-world example.
-This proved to be an ambitious endeavor.
+This basic example didn't demonstrate how to add some popular capabilities featured in real-world extensions.
+It was time for a revamp.

 ## A new approach {: #new-guides }

 We know developers rely on our documentation to begin their Chrome extension learning journey, and our goal is to provide a path that is accessible, beginner-friendly, and relevant.

 Instead of trying to improve the existing tutorial example, we decided to start from scratch.
 Introducing the new and improved Getting Started collection:

 [Extensions 101][doc-ext-101]